SimianQuant/spireissuead/README.md

 1. Jets are not immutable.
 This breaks referential transparency and makes maps/sets unstable.
 2. Floor are implemented incorrectly.
 The derivative of the floor of a function is either zero or not defined, and not the floor of the derivatives of the composed function
+3. Division is implemented as multiplication by the multiplicative inverse